Current Plans and Legacy Plans

-We’ve written a few articles to clarify the difference between old plans and current plans:
+We’ve written a few articles to clarify the differences between old plans and current plans:

 In most cases, the price for current plans is similar to the price of second-generation legacy plans.
-Depending on the number of domains in your account, current plans may even be less expensive.
+Depending on the number of domains in your account, current plans may even be more cost-effective.

 Compared to first-generation legacy plans, some customers may notice a larger price increase (especially Gold v1).
-We introduced first-generation plans in 2010 when DNSimple’s infrastructure was simpler and less expensive to maintain.
+We introduced first-generation plans in 2010, when DNSimple’s infrastructure was simpler and cheaper to maintain.

-Over the last six years we’ve invested heavily in DDoS protection, Anycast DNS, and additional infrastructure.
+Since then, we’ve invested heavily in DDoS protection, Anycast DNS, and additional infrastructure.
 We continue working to provide advanced features, like easy-to-use SSL certificates and Secondary DNS.
-Our current plans improve the service for all our customers, and help DNSimple grow .
+Our current plans improve the service for all our customers.

 Features only on current plans

-Many features are only made available on current plans: Personal, Professional, Business, and Reseller plans.
+All new features are only available on current plans: Personal, Professional, Business, and Reseller.

-If you see a newer plan warning banner at the top of a support article, it means your account must be subscribed to one of the current plans in order to use the feature.
-If you’re using a legacy plan, such as Bronze, Silver, or Gold, you can upgrade to the appropriate plan, and the feature will immediately be available to you.
+If you’re using a legacy plan, like Bronze, Silver, or Gold, you can upgrade to the appropriate plan, and the feature will immediately be available to you.

 Features only on certain tiers of current plans